 In addition to dining, shopping, and walking, additional things to do include fishing from the boardwalk, crabbing on the sound, cycling along the six-mile Duck Trail, or catching a free show at the Amphitheater.
 One of the town's major musical events is the Duck Jazz Festival.
 This free event takes place the second week of October each year.

 4. Kitty Hawk

-Kitty Hawk is located just north of Kill Devil Hills, and if you are driving along the highway 158, with its big box stores and shops, you could be forgiven for not noticing that you are in a new town.
+Kitty Hawk is located just north of Kill Devil Hills, and if you are driving along Highway 158, with its big box stores and shops, you could be forgiven for not noticing that you are in a new town.
 Kitty Hawk is the place where Orville and Wilbur Wright first managed to fly.
-Just south of town you'll find the impressive Wright Brothers National Memorial.
+Just south of town, you'll find the impressive Wright Brothers National Memorial.

 The beach at Kitty Hawk is long and wide with golden brown sand, ideal for long beach walks.
 Similar in nature to Nags Head, most of the services are along the main highway.
 Here, you'll find an extensive assortment of family restaurants, mini golf, a Children's Museum, and beach shops.

-Kitty Hawk has a small pier at the northern end of town, right where highway 158 joins up with Highway 12.
+Kitty Hawk has a small pier at the northern end of town, right where Highway 158 joins up with Highway 12.
 The pier is located behind the large Hilton Garden Inn, one of the best oceanfront places to stay in Kitty Hawk.

 One of the most unique features of Kitty Hawk is the large maritime forest in Sandy Run Park.
 For a change of pace from the beach, you can walk along the wonderfully serene boardwalk, where you'll have a good chance of spotting the local wildlife, including yellow-bellied slider turtles, deer, otters, and egrets.
 For an even closer look, launch a kayak or canoe and explore the twisty waterways.